TokisanGames/Terrain3D/README.md

 * Up to 16k x 16k in 1k regions (imagine multiple islands without paying for 16k^2 vram)
 * Up to 10 Levels of Detail (LODs)
 * Up to 32 texture sets using albedo, normal, roughness, height
-* Sculpting, texture painting, texture detiling, painting colors and wetness, undo/redo
+* Sculpting, holes, texture painting, texture detiling, painting colors and wetness
 * Supports importing heightmaps from [HTerrain](https://github.com/Zylann/godot_heightmap_plugin/), WorldMachine, Unity, Unreal and any tool that can export a heightmap (raw/r16/exr/+).
 See [importing](https://github.com/TokisanGames/Terrain3D/wiki/Importing-&-Exporting-Data)

 See the [Wiki](https://github.com/TokisanGames/Terrain3D/wiki) for project status, design, and usage.